Who am I?

 I have had a vegetarian diet for about 15 years and sported veganism for a few years.
 Veganism has opened doors to a new culinary world, that I am very happy to share with everyone here on this blog.

-I am 30 years, I live in Belgium with my husband Neil, and besides loving to cook I also make jewelry and dreamcatchers that I sell on my online shop on etsy, GypsyGreenstoneArt, and I also help my husband Neil with his online shop, Neil Gibson Creations.
+I am 32 years, I live in Denmark with my husband Neil, and besides loving to cook, I also work with my husband maintaining our online shop, Neil Gibson Creations.

 I Became a Vegetarian - then a Vegan - Then a Cheesegan?